Pulseaudio always uses the first audio device

 08-default-pa.patch 11-oss-util.patch 14-module-oss.patch 15-oss-util-h.patch

 These patches include the changes outlined in the bug report.
 On patch, 13-module-detect.patch, is completely new.
 As well, I had to change Makefile to accomodate the patch changes.

 With the changes, pulseaudio produces sound in my speakers on the system described above.
 I also tested it on another system that had only one audio device.
 It worked there too, with no changes to .profile .

-Updated by Gary Mills over 1 year ago
+Updated by Gary Mills almost 2 years ago

 I just built and tested pulseaudio-12.2 .
 The patches are unchanged.
 Only the Makefile is changed, and that only slightly.
 I'm attaching the new version.

 The reason these patch changes are necessary is that OSS on Linux has diverged from OSS on illumos.
 The method of selecting the active audio device is different, for example.
 The patches do it the illumos way.

 - % Done changed from 0 to 90